-- Both approaches create an identical amount of information. - Difference is solely in the information organization (and memory layout). - Computer does not care as the information and its manipulation is largely the same. - Structuring is an administrative tool for programmer understanding and convenience. - Objects extend organizational capabilities of a structure by allowing routine members. - C++ does not subscribe to the Java notion that everything is either a basic type or an object, i.e., routines can exist without being embedded in a struct/class.
+- Both approaches create an identical amount of information. - Difference is solely in the information organization (and memory layout). - Computer does not care as the information and its manipulation is largely the same.

+- Structuring is an administrative tool for programmer understanding and convenience. - Objects extend organizational capabilities of a structure by allowing routine members. - C++ does not subscribe to the Java notion that everything is either a basic type or an object, i.e., routines can exist without being embedded in a struct/class.

-structure form object form struct Complex { double re, im; struct Complex { double re, im; double abs() const { double abs(const Complex &This) { return sqrt(This.re This.re + This.im .
-This.im); This.im This.im); } Complex x; // structure abs(x); // call abs }; Complex x; // object x.abs(); // call abs
+structure form object form struct Complex { m: struct Complex { im: double le, ini, double abs() const { double abs(const Complex & This) { return sqrt(re re + This.ie This.ie + This.im This.im); } I(T) I(T)); } Complex x; d = abs(x); // structure // call abs }; Complex x; d = x.abs(); // object // call abs

-- An object provides both data and the operations necessary to manipulate that data in one self-contained package. - Both approaches use routines as an abstraction mechanism to create an interface to the information in the structure. - Interface separates usage from implementation at the interface boundary, allowing an object's implementation to change without affecting usage. - E.g., if programmers do not access Complex's implementation, it can change from Cartesian to polar coordinates and maintain same interface. - Developing good interfaces for objects is important.

-e.g., mathematical types (like complex) should use value semantics (functional style) versus reference to prevent changing temporary values.
+• An object provides both data and the operations necessary to manipulate that data in one self-contained package.

+- Both approaches use routines as an abstraction mechanism to create an interface to the information in the structure. - Interface separates usage from implementation at the interface boundary, allowing an object's implementation to change without affecting usage. - E.g., if programmers do not access Complex's implementation, it can change from Cartesian to polar coordinates and maintain same interface. - Developing good interfaces for objects is important. - e.g., mathematical types (like complex) should use value semantics (functional style) versus reference to prevent changing temporary values.